UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_21.md

 What about the column of type `bool`?

-Since Booleans adopt the values of 0 and 1 for `True` and `False` values respectively, we can take the sum of a column to obtain the total number of `True` values.
+Since Booleans are cast to 0 and 1 for `True` and `False` values respectively, we can take the sum of a column to obtain the total number of `True` values.

 `.mean()` works by suming up all the values and divides them by the total number of rows.
 In the case where the column is of dtype `bool`, since `True` has a value of 1 and `False` has a value of 0, the mean is calculated as the total number of `True` values divided by the total number of `True` and `False` values.

-This gives the proportion of `True` values over the total number of rows.
+In other words, this gives you the fraction of cases that are `True`.

 ---